Originally posted 2010-02-09 09:24:23. Republished by Blog Post Promoter

 It’s mostly gone out of style these days, although I often see kits on eBay.
 But the kits don’t help the technique one bit.
-They are made from cheap materials such as acrylic yarn, and are not very well designed.
-As you can see by this artichoke, Longstitch doesn’t need to be relegated to this ghetto of out-dated needlepoint.
+They are made from cheap materials such as acrylic yarn, and often they are not very well designed.
+As you can see by this artichoke, Longstitch doesn’t need to be relegated to this ghetto of outdated needlepoint.

 The artichoke is a hand-painted canvas from Jean Smith.
 Her bold style, which has large, unshaded areas, is perfect for Longstitch.
 It’s stitched in JL Walsh silk/wool and #3 perle cotton.

-I began by making all the violet edges in Basketweave using the perle.
-Long vertical or diagonal lines don’t work well in Longstitch, so stitch them first in tent Stitch.
+I began by making all the violet edges in Basketweave using pearl cotton.
+Long vertical or diagonal lines don’t work well in Longstitch, so stitch them first in Tent Stitch.
 Once these are put in, I began to Longstitch.
-I used a full strand of the silk/wool and followed the painting on the canvas.
+I used a full strand of silk/wool and followed the painting on the canvas.

 When doing Longstitch use flat threads, this means ply and recombine all stranded threads.
 The beauty comes from the flat stitches, so use a laying tool or redo any twisted stitches.